-Discharge of small volumes of these fluids are predicted to disperse and dilute while mixing through the water column.
+Discharge of small volumes of these fluids or natural gas are predicted to disperse and dilute while mixing through the water column.
 The spatial extent is likely to be limited to the water column, and only in a range of meters from the discharge point.